ScriptTiger/Windows-911/README.md

 # Windows 911!!!
-Curated list of emergency resources when you find yourself in the inevitable pickle with Windows. **PRs welcome!**
+Curated list of FREE emergency resources when you find yourself in the inevitable pickle with Windows. **PRs welcome!**

 # Links
 Take your time when going through the below links and use them to build your own utility library.
 Most, if not all, are entirely portable and don't require installation.